chrisknox97/credit_risk_analysis/README.md

 ### Balanced Accuracy Scores

 * A Balanced Accuracy Score is used with imbalanced datasets and attempts to account for that imbalance by combining sensitivity and specificity together, and dividing that measure in half.
-* Balanced Accuracy Scores are measured on a scale of 0-1, with a number to 1 suggesting the algorithm is more predictive.
+* Balanced Accuracy Scores are measured on a scale of 0-1; the closer the number is to 1, the more predictive said algorith remains.
 * Of the Balanced Accuracy Scores in this dataset, ``EasyEnsembleClassifer`` easily topped all others, while ``ClusterCentroids`` came in dead last.